Practice Profile

 - Criminal liability for development on registered Town and Village Greens.

-- Whether Town and Village Greens are a material planning consideration when considering an application for planning permission.
+- Whether Town and Village Green registration is a material planning consideration when considering an application for planning permission.

 - The powers of improvement of highways available to local authorities under the Highways Act 1980.